-Official codifications are compilations of the laws in force, arranged in a systematic way and approved by the Texas Legislature.
+Official codifications are compilations of the laws in force, arranged in a systematic way, and approved by the Texas Legislature.
 These state-approved codifications first began to be published in 1856.
 Request at the front desk.

 Beginning in 1879, the Texas Legislature approved the Revised Civil Statutes in addition to the body of criminal statutes.
-Available adjacent to the reference desk and online from the library's website

-Vernon’s Texas Statutes Annotated, 1925-current
+1925-current — Vernon’s Texas Statutes Annotated

-West’s Texas Statutes and Codes, 1974-current
+1974-current — West’s Texas Statutes and Codes

 Unannotated recompilations.
 For the period 1974-1984, only the 1974 and 1984 editions are full recompilations, with supplementary volumes providing updates for the interim years.
 From 1985 to present, the volumes are published every two years.
-1974-84 available adjacent to the reference desk.
-Current statutes available in the South Reading Room.
-Request other years at the reference desk.